-Contractor is required to submit an MWBE Contractor Compliance Report (Form 7557-112) to the University by the 5th day following each end of quarter over the term of Contract documenting the the progress made towards achievement of the MWBE goals of the Contract.
+Contractor is required to submit an MWBE Contractor Compliance Report (Form 7557-112) to the University by the 5th day following each end of quarter over the term of the Contract documenting the progress made towards achievement of the MWBE goals of the Contract.
 Compliance Reports for construction contracts (Form 7557-110) must be submitted on a monthly basis.